irenebernardi/GSoC-2023/documenting_issues/A1 'batch.py' description.md

 By combining ASD with Optuna, the **`optunaRates`** function takes advantage of the exploratory power of ASD to quickly search the parameter space and identify promising regions.

-HPO cerca automaticamente i valori migliori dei parametri in un ML model.
+HPO automatically looks for best values of an ML model parameters.
-Hyperparameters → settings che non sono imparati from the data, they’re set before the training process begins (e.g. number of layers).
+Hyperparameters → not learned from the data, they’re set before the training process begins (e.g. number of layers).

 Optuna picks which sets of hyperparameters to try next based on the results of previous trials.

-→ l’obiettivo qui è trovare valore per questi hyperparameters che risultino in simulated firing rates that closely match the target rates specified in the opt. process.
+→ obj is finding those hyperparameters resulting in simulated firing rates that closely match the target rates specified in the opt. process.

 Optuna performs automated search for optimal parameter values → saves time w respect to manual tuning (ASD) or grid methods.

-Cosa cambia:
+What's different:

 - define a function called **`optunaRates()`** that creates a **`Batch`** object for performing optimization using the Optuna library.
 The purpose of this function is to optimize the parameters of a neural network model based on a fitness function.